LottaJohnsson/commons-lang/report.md

 5. Is the documentation clear w.r.t. all the possible outcomes?

 parsePattern:
-1. Cyclomatic complexity 39 by manual count and 40 by lizard count.
-2. Function is both long and complex.
-3. The function is called at FastDatePrinter initialization.
+The cyclomatic complexity 39 by manual count and 40 by lizard count.
+The function is both long and complex.
+It is called at FastDatePrinter initialization.
 It parses a given date pattern such as "YYYY-MM-DD" and returns a list of Rule objects.
-4. Exceptions are accounted for in the manual count but perhaps not in lizard since this would account for the discrepancy.
-5. The main source of complexity is a large switch statement for different tokens such as 'y' and 'h' which represent different date units.
+Exceptions are accounted for in the manual count but perhaps not in lizard since this would account for the discrepancy.
+The main source of complexity is a large switch statement for different tokens such as 'y' and 'h' which represent different date units.
 Different cases are explained through brief comments but could be further elaborated.

-isCreatable: ...
+isCreatable:

-modify: ...
+modify:

-substitute: ...
+Both manual count and the lizard tool get cyclomatic complexity 32.
+The function is quite long at almost 200 lines.
+It is an internal calendar calculation function for truncate, round, or ceiling.
+Exceptions are viewed as exit points in the manual count.
+Each branch is fully commented on.

+translate:
+The manual counting resulted in a cyclomatic complexity of 23, with 23 decisions and 2 exit points (when counting an exception as an exit point).
+This is the same result as Lizard got.
+The function is not long compared to other functions in the project (49 NLOC), the high complexity comes from the large while-loop on row 119.
+The purpose of this function is to translate a set of code points into another set of code points using a CharSequence.
+The manual count includes exceptions.
+The documentation could be better, but this class is now Deprecated

-createNumber: ...
+createNumber:
+Lizard found the cyclomatic complexity to be 65 but manually, only 60 was found.
+The reason for this is that lizard excluded thrown exceptions as exit points.
+If the thrown exceptions were disregarded the complexity was the same.
+The CreateNumber function is both long with 144 loc and complex although very well documented with inline comments.
+The purpose of the function is to create an instance of the class Number given a string input.

 ## Refactoring